holgerhennig/machine-learning-IFC/README.md

 While this is a small data set suitable for tutorials and training purposes, the full data set with all montage images from [Hennig et al. Methods 112, 201 (2017)](http://www.sciencedirect.com/science/article/pii/S1046202316302912) is available on http://cellprofiler.org/imagingflowcytometry/index.html

 ### Machine Learning for IFC
+This is an example for step 4 of the workflow.
 The machine learning python script Step4_machine_learning.py reads the output data exported from CellProfiler.
 In this example, we will load all measurements taken from ca. 33.000 Jurkat cells stored in the .txt files in the folder Step3_AllData into python.
 The script then uses and compares a RandomForests and NaiveBayes classifier to predict the cell cycle phase of the Jurkat cells.
 It also performs feature selection, i.e., ranks the most important/informative features.
 The results are written to the machine learning output directory.
 For this data set, machine learning takes (1) a few seconds for NaiveBayes (2) several minutes for RandomForests including feature selection on a typical laptop.
 1. Open the file Step4_machine_learning.py in python (install required python packages first)
 2. Adjust the working directory
 3. Run the script